Screen Filters in Drip Irrigation Systems

 Figure 1.
 Screen filter.

-When surface water is used for trickle irrigation, screens are often used as secondary filters, after organic matter has been removed with media filters.
+When surface water is used for drip irrigation, screens are often used as secondary filters, after organic matter has been removed with media filters.
 In this capacity they prevent washed out media from entering the irrigation system.
 When well water is used for irrigation, a screen filter may be used as a primary filter, or it may be secondary to a vortex sand separator, depending on the mineral particle load in the water.

 Screen Sizes

 Filtering screens are classified according to the number of openings per inch, with a standard wire size given for each screen size (Table 1).
 The minimum size of particle retained by a screen filter with a certain mesh can be determined from Table 2.
-A 200 mesh screen is used often in trickle irrigation.
+A 200 mesh screen is used often in drip irrigation.
 Water filtered with a 200 mesh screen will contain only particles of very fine sand or particles of even smaller sizes (Table 2).

 Generally, it is recommended to remove particles down to a size four times smaller than the emitter's passageway so that grouping and bridging of particles will not cause clogging.
 The maximum tolerable particle size for a given emitting device should be provided by the manufacturer.
 Organic particles with a density approaching the density of water tend to group and bridge more easily.
 Particles heavier than water, typically mineral particles, may settle and collect in the low flow zones of the irrigation system.